 I have a fresh 1.12 installation on Ubuntu 14.04.
 I noticed that discovered devices were not being input into the database when the subnet being discovered contained more than about 20 hosts.

 I saw an article saying there was an issue with Windows installations.
-Discovery patch for 1.8.2 (Windows)
+Errata - 1.8.2 Discovery patch (Windows)